California Live Scan

 • What is a California Live Scan?

-California Live Scan is a digital fingerprinting process that sends your fingerprints electronically to the California DOJ and FBI for a background check.
-It replaces traditional ink cards for most in-state applications.
+California Live Scan is a digital fingerprinting process that electronically submits your fingerprints to the California DOJ and, if required, the FBI for a background check.
+It replaces traditional ink fingerprint cards for most in-state applications.

-Bring a valid government-issued photo ID and your completed Request for Live Scan Service form (BCIA 8016 or the agency-specific version).
-Your Live Scan cannot be processed without this form.
+Bring a valid government-issued photo ID and your completed Request for Live Scan Service form (BCIA 8016 or agency-specific version).
+Your fingerprints cannot be processed without this form.

-• Where do I get the Live Scan Request Form?
+• Where do I get the Live Scan form?

 Your employer, licensing board, school, or requesting agency must provide the correct form.
 Certifix does not issue Live Scan forms.

-Each location charges its own rolling fee, which is listed on the Certifix website.
-Government fees are determined by the ORI number and application type printed on your Live Scan form—typically $32 for DOJ, $17 for FBI, plus any additional agency fees.
-If your agency has a billing number, the government fees may be waived at the time of fingerprinting, and the agency will be billed directly.
+You pay a rolling fee (set by each location) plus government fees based on the ORI number and application type on your form.
+Typical government fees are $32 for DOJ and $17 for FBI, plus any additional agency fees.
+If your agency provides a billing number, government fees may be billed directly to them.

-Most Live Scan results are delivered to the requesting agency within a few days, but delays may occur if prints need additional review.
+Most results are sent to the requesting agency within a few days, but processing times vary.
 Certifix does not receive or distribute results.

-• Can I get a copy of my own results?
+• Can I get a copy of my results?

-Yes.
-You must complete the Record Review version of the Live Scan form, which sends results directly to you.
-All other Live Scan types send results only to the agency.
+Yes, but only if you complete the Record Review version of the form.
+All other Live Scan submissions send results directly to the requesting agency.

-• How do I check the status of my Live Scan?
+• How do I check my Live Scan status?

 • What if my fingerprints are rejected?